Reopening San Mateo Businesses

 County Face Covering and Social Distancing Requirements

-As the county aligns with the state’s Resilience Roadmap, face covering and social distancing requirements remain in place:
+As the county aligns with the state’s Blueprint for a Safer Economy, face covering and social distancing requirements remain in place:

 Face Covering Requirements